-- A. be at least 18 years of age; - B. not be an employee of DESE, this agency or any other agency that is involved in the education or care of the student with disabilities (a person otherwise qualified to be an educational surrogate is not an employee of an agency simply because he or she is reimbursed to serve as an educational surrogate); - C. not be a contractor of a nonpublic agency that provides only non-educational care for the student; - D. not be a contractor of this public agency; - E. be free from any personal or professional interest that may conflict with the interests of the student represented; and, - F. have knowledge and skills that ensure adequate representation of the student.
+- A. be at least 18 years of age; - B. not be an employee of the SEA, this agency or any other agency that is involved in the education or care of the child with disabilities (a person otherwise qualified to be an educational surrogate is not an employee of an agency simply because he or she is reimbursed to serve as an educational surrogate); - C. not be a contractor of a nonpublic agency that provides only non-educational care for the child; - D. not be a contractor of this agency; - E. be free from any personal or professional interest that may conflict with the interests of the student represented; and, - F. have knowledge and skills that ensure adequate representation of the student.

-In the case of a student who is a ward of the State and has no parent as defined above, the educational surrogate alternatively may be appointed by the judge overseeing the student's case, provided that the surrogate meets the above requirements.
+In the case of a child who is a ward of the State, the educational surrogate alternatively may be appointed by the judge overseeing the child's case, provided that the surrogate meets the above requirements.

-In the case of a student who is an unaccompanied homeless youth, appropriate staff of emergency shelters, transitional shelters, independent living programs, and street outreach programs may be appointed as temporary educational surrogate without regard to the above requirements, until an educational surrogate can be appointed that does meet those requirements.
+In the case of a child who is an unaccompanied homeless youth, appropriate staff of emergency shelters, transitional shelters, independent living programs, and street outreach programs may be appointed as temporary educational surrogate without regard to the above requirements, until an educational surrogate can be appointed that does meet those requirements.